General Service FAQs

 How will emergency personnel get into the home?

 We recommend a security key holder be installed.
-Our TeleHealth Nurse will provide the unlock code to emergency personnel if they are called.
-If you don’t have a security key holder, one of your nominated contacts should have a key to your home and live close enough to meet a rescue team at your door in an emergency.
+Our TeleHealth Nurse will provide the code to emergency personnel if they are called.
+If you don’t have a security key holder, one of your nominated contacts should have a key to your home and live close enough to meet emergency services at your door in an emergency.

 What happens if the electricity goes out?